 DrChrono's identity proofing partner, ID.me, is improving their process of identity verification to the highest standards set by the National Institute of Standards and Technology (NIST).
 See our FAQ later in this article.

-Once you have secured your ID.me account, you will need verify your identity using your your mobile device.
+Once you have secured your ID.me account, you will need to verify your identity using your mobile device.
 You will need the following items for this process.

 - Photo ID (Driver’s License, Passport, Passport Card, or State ID card)

 - A “live” selfie using your mobile device

 1. Go to Account > Account Settings and select the eRx Info tab.
 Click the Verify with ID.me button.
 You will need to sign into ID.me using your email and password and will need to approve the sign-in from the ID.me Authenticator app.
 Tap Yes on the app to proceed.

 Note: If you previously verified your identity with a photo ID or with an ID.me Trusted Referee, you will be prompted to take a selfie and proceed from step 3.

 |2.
 Enter the code generated on your device to complete your login.|

 |3.
 Select your verification for the photo ID you would like you to upload.
 You have the option of taking a picture of the photo ID you would like to use for example: a state issued driver’s license or state ID, a passport, or passport card.|

 |4.
 Using your device, take photos of your government ID or, if you already have photos of your government ID on your device, you can choose to upload them.|

 |5.
 Next, you will be prompted to take a selfie with your device's camera or your webcam.|